 There are two ways that you can make someone a mod on Twitch:

-The easiest way to mod someone on Twitch is to type in the command /mod USERNAME in your chat while they are in your channel.
+The easiest way to mod a Twitch user is to type in the command /mod USERNAME in your chat while they are in your channel.
 The person should become a mod at that point.

 Click on the person’s name in the chat.
 You will be given the option to promote them to mod.
 Click that option.